 - Understanding the basics of a variety of computational imaging and visual mining techniques, both those used in industry today and cutting-edge techniques from the laboratory

 - Observing demonstrations of various imaging hardware and visual analysis software

-- Learning new methods for overcoming the traditional constraints in imaging using optics, sensors, and computer vision
+- Learning new methods for overcoming the traditional constraints in imaging using machine learning, optics, sensors, and computer vision

 - Exploring new emerging solutions that are opening up new research and commercial opportunities in current and future applications

 - Participating in small group discussions about the future of imaging, including future products, services, and societal impact

 - Meeting and networking with the Boston-area imaging community via tours and social events planned each evening

 The course is suitable for decision-makers and planners for the next generation of imaging solutions, engineers and designers of imaging systems, and anyone interested in reviewing existing and emerging solutions in machine learning, optics, sensors, image analysis, and computer vision.
 Application areas include consumer photography (including mobile phones), industrial machine vision, and scientific and medical imaging.

 Background: There are no pre-requisites but a general knowledge of technologies that involve image processing, optics, and sensors is a plus.